ghost1372/ghost1372.github.io/docs/DevWinUI/controls/waveformTimeline/index.md

 ```

 > [!WARNING]
-> it is best to use `NAudio` library to generate data, however NAudio does not support AOT.
+> it is best to use `NAudio` library to generate data.

 ## AudioGraphEngine